Edirne Palace: Panorama Pavilion (Cihannüma Kasrı) and Felicity Gate (Bab üs-Sa'ade)

 Bab üs-Sa'ade (Felicity Gate) and Cihannüma Kasrı (Panoramic Pavilion) in the background.

 Particularly in 2001, archaeological works started at the palace's gate, the "Felicity Gate", and at the site of "Reception Hall".
-Sponsored by the National Palaces Administration, restoration works completed in 2004.
+Sponsored by the National Palaces Administration, restoration works were completed in 2004.
 It is projected that the entire palace building will be restored for use as an International Congress Center.

 Due to its architecture, Cihannüma Pavilion is the most important part of the palace complex.
-Built in 1450-1451, it is a seven-storey building with an octagonal room atop.
+Built in 1450–1451, it is a seven-story building with an octagonal room atop.
 It consisted of "Imperial room", flag room, library and masjid.
 It was maintained throughout centuries, and an outside staircase was added by Abdülaziz (r.
 1861–1876).
 Initial archaeological excavations at this site took place in 1956.

 Sand Pavilion Bathhouse (Kum Kasrı Hamamı)

 Kum Kasrı Hamamı (Sand Pavilion Bathhouse).

 In 2000, archaeological works were undertaken at Kum Kasrı Hamamı (literally: Sand Pavilion Bathhouse) and around, which revealed the existence of a water supply system.
 Built by Mehmed the Conqueror, the simple bathhouse has three bath sections as the "sıcaklık" (caldarium), "ılıklık" (tepidarium) and "soğukluk" (frigidarium) under three small domes with an iwan at one end.
 The bathhouse was connected to the palace with a walkway.